sciris/atomica_apps/README.md

 # atomica_app
 ## Installation
-To install this tool you need docker and access to [GitHub - atomicateam/atomica: Atomica](https://github.com/atomicateam/atomica).
+To install this tool you need nodejs, docker and access to [GitHub - atomicateam/atomica: Atomica](https://github.com/atomicateam/atomica).

 **Step 1:**  Clone the repos